 - Fremont Older Open Space Preserve – all trails

 - Long Ridge Open Space Preserve – Chestnut Trail

 - Pulgas Ridge Open Space Preserve – all trails & marked off-leash* area

 - St. Joseph's Hill Open Space Preserve – all trails

-- Sierra Azul Open Space Preserve - Kennedy, Priest Rock and Limekiln trails; dogs are NOT allowed in the Mount Umunhum Area on the trail, summit, parking lots, or road (includes dogs in cars)
+- Sierra Azul Open Space Preserve - Kennedy, Priest Rock and Limekiln trails; dogs are NOT allowed in the Mount Umunhum Area on the trail, summit, parking areas, or road (includes dogs in cars)